BjarkeHautop/bayesSSM/README.md

 The core function, `pmmh`, implements the Particle Marginal Metropolis-Hastings, which is an algorithm that first generates a set of
-$N$ particles to approximate the intractable marginal likelihood
-$p(y_{1:T} \mid \theta)$ and then uses this approximation in the acceptance probability.
+$N$ particles to approximate the intractable marginal likelihood and then uses this approximation in the acceptance probability.
 The implementation automatically tunes the number of particles and the proposal distribution for the parameters.

 ## Installation